MicrosoftDocs/azure-docs/articles/azure-monitor/app/codeless-overview.md

 Auto-instrumentation, or codeless attach, allows you to enable application monitoring with Application Insights without changing your code.

 Application Insights is integrated with various resource providers and works on different environments.
-In essence, all you have to do is enable and - in some cases - configure the agent, which will collect the telemetry out of the box.
+In essence, all you have to do is enable and - in some cases - configure the agent, which will collect the telemetry automatically box.
 In no time, you'll see the metrics, data, and dependencies in your Application Insights resource, which will allow you to spot the source of potential problems before they occur, and analyze the root cause with end-to-end transaction view.

 ## Supported environments, languages, and resource providers